mikedowd300/apiPrototypeServer/README.md

   },
 ]

--- The data may, of course be modified, but to deleted it all together make a post request to the following route:
+-- The data may, of course, be modified, but to deleted it all together make a post request to the following route:

 localhost:8090/deleteAll/

-which will reset the initial array of objects to [] and the initial id to 0;
+This will reset the initial array of objects to [] and the reset the Ids to 0;

 Ids should not be included in any posts as Ids are added to any object posted.